Documentation

 - DRIVE_DELETE

-5. Allow uploads for API only
+5. Allow uploads for a specific API key

 YAML